4 Times A Personal Loan Makes Perfect Sense

 If you currently have a few outstanding debts – like other personal loans and credit card balances – it makes perfect financial sense to consolidate your debts into one lower-interest personal loan.
 By doing so, you may be able to lower your overall interest payments, fix your monthly repayment, and also predetermine your settlement period.
 Not to mention the ease you’ll feel in managing just one repayment instead of multiple.

-For example, if you take a *RM10,000 personal loan over three years, you will be paying RM319 with a 4.99% interest per annum personal loan.
-The cost of the loan will come up to RM1,497 (interest charged).
+For example, using sample calculations with the Alliance Islamic Bank CashVantage Personal Financing-I, if you take a RM10,000 personal financing plan over three years, you will be paying RM336 with a 6.99% profit rate per annum.
+The total profit charges payable would go up to RM2,097.

-On the other hand, paying off a RM10,000 balance on a 15% credit card will take you six years and 11 months to pay off, and incur about RM3,158 in interest (if you are just paying the minimum payment every month).
+On the other hand, paying off a RM10,000 balance on an 18% credit card will take you seven years and four months to pay off, and incur about RM4,055 in interest (if you are just paying the minimum payment every month).

-Now, doesn’t a personal loan just make more sense in this scenario?
+Now, doesn’t a personal financing plan just make more sense in this scenario?

-In this case, you will need a low-interest personal loan.
+In this case, you will need a low-interest financing plan.

 2. To avoid issuing a “bad” cheque